aoac/IDPI/README.md

 ## AFDL
 AFDL(advance feature description language), which make it possiable to generate/update ruleset conveniently and efficiently.
 It can define regex/expression/state like C/C++ language syntax, also define the FSM dynamicly with a concisely syntax.
-The ruleset can be host independent generated and loaded.
+The ruleset can be generated and loaded host independently.

 example:
 classifier MYTARGET {